-Dozen SC prison employees arrested in massive contraband, bribery scheme - South Carolina Radio Network
+14 SC prison employees arrested in massive contraband, bribery scheme - South Carolina Radio Network

 Miguel Williams

 The indictments do not give specifics on how much the employees are accused of receiving or smuggling.
-The FBI and State Law Enforcement Division are scheduled to hold a press conference Wednesday afternoon.